Matiko-Codes/AirBnB_clone/README.md

 (hbnb)
 $
 ```

 	All tests should also pass in non-interactive mode: `$ echo "python3 -m unittest discover tests" | bash`
+	//This work was a team work basic intro to creating a final project